-You can specify any area in the chromatogram for the baseline calculation.
-Ideally, it should be an area that is free from chemical background and contains only noise.
+You can specify any time and interval in the chromatogram for the baseline calculation.
+Ideally, it should be free from chemical background and contain only noise.

 If you specify two Set Baseline from Range points (for example at the beginning and end of a chromatogram), the baseline between them is connected with a straight line.